bioagent-bench/bioagent-bench/README.md

 ## What is allowed?
 Obviously don't prompt the LLM with the scripts used for reproducing the eval files.
 We have written two prompts for the humans reading this given below:
-1. Data background: Start prompting with this to give some background.
-This is what it was written for without reveleaing too much.
-This is not set in stone, edit it as you wish.
+1. Data background: Summary of the data.
 2. Instruct: This is the goal of the analysis.
-Edit it as you wish.

 ## Reproducing the pipelines
 If you really need to reproduce and check the results to do it you would run